 With his focus on quality of life issues, Tim has played a key role in beefing up the Problem Property Ordinance to include drug use, gang activity, racketeering and prostitution.
 He authored the Chronic Nuisance Ordinance which is a a new law cracking down on properties requiring several calls for police within a few weeks, On the lighter side, he wrote legislation allowing people to raise honey bees, and he partnered with Henry Davis, Jr. to allow chickens in South Bend; as part of subsistence food production within the city.

-In three years, Tim has collaborated with his council colleagues on the following legislation: right of way for bicycle riders; Chickens in the city; honey bees in the city; changed the Disorderly House ordinance: changed the Block Party exemption for non-profits, con-sponsored the Soils and Water Table review in lieu of the Ethanol flooding situation; authored the busker bill so there is live music on the streets of downtown; co-authored the moped ordinance requiring registration of mopeds; co-authored the whistle blower law for city employees; cosponsored the Riverfront Entertainment District and the GLBT rights to South Bend's Human Rights Ordinance.
+Tim has collaborated with his council colleagues on the following legislation: right of way for bicycle riders; Chickens in the city; honey bees in the city; changed the Disorderly House ordinance: changed the Block Party exemption for non-profits, con-sponsored the Soils and Water Table review in lieu of the Ethanol flooding situation; authored the busker bill so there is live music on the streets of downtown; co-authored the moped ordinance requiring registration of mopeds; co-authored the whistle blower law for city employees; cosponsored the Riverfront Entertainment District and the GLBT rights to South Bend's Human Rights Ordinance.

 Tim has a Bachelor's of Journalism from the University of Missouri-Columbia (Mizzou!).
 Tim is the Purchasing Manger for GDC, Inc. of Goshen, IN, which is a Tier 1 green company supplier to the automotive industry.
 GDC, Inc. turns 5 million pounds of recycled plastics into car parts as well as supplying for the auto industry.